NielErykDeTorres004/HPQC/week2/README.md

 Computes the nth triangular number (sum of 0 to n) using a loop.
 First thing written, mostly to check argument handling works.

 ### repeat_adder (.c / .py)
 Multiplies two integers using repeated addition.
-Deliberately inefficient — the point is to see how runtime scales with the loop count argument.
+Deliberately inefficient.
+The point is to see how runtime scales with the loop count argument.
 The second argument doesn't affect runtime, only the first does.

 ### time_print (.c / .py)
 Prints integers up to n, with internal timing around the loop.
 Used to compare internal vs external timing and see how I/O to screen scales.